 Step 11 Changing the Brush Options

-To open the Scatter Brush Options dialog double-click the brush thumbnail in the Brushes panel.
-Now we will make so changes to the Size, Spacing, and Scatter parameters.
+To open the Scatter Brush Options dialog, double-click the brush thumbnail in the Brushes panel.
+Now we will make changes to the Size, Spacing, and Scatter parameters.
 These changes will be updated immediately to your work of art.
 Feel free to experiment with different settings to achieve different results.

 Step 12 Twirling the Edge of the Mask